University of Nebraska–Lincoln: Residence halls

 On-campus students are members of the Residence Hall Association, which serves as the governing body for dormitory living.
 Approximately forty percent of the student body lives on-campus throughout traditional residence halls, apartment-style halls, and suite-style halls.
 There are seven traditional residence halls on City Campus: Abel, Harper, Kauffman Academic Residential Center, Sandoz, Schramm, Selleck Quadrangle, and Smith.
-As of the 2023-24 school year Selleck no longer serves as academic year housing and instead hosts visitors and students in need of emergency accommodation.